 - Dr Pete Kingsley

-Having previously worked primarily in sexual health and HIV prevention, I developed an interest in HIV treatment, particularly in Northern Nigeria.
+Prior to this, I worked in sexual health, HIV prevention, and HIV treatment, particularly in Northern Nigeria.
 I pursued this with an MSc by Research in African Studies at the University of Edinburgh, and then with my doctorate in the Human Geography, entitled "Life Extended: The Intimate Politics of the Antiretroviral Era in Northern Nigeria".

 As part of the Investigating Networks of Zoonosis Innovation project, I am researching trypanosomiasis (sleeping sickness) control.
 I have carried out fieldwork in Ethiopia, Kenya, Nigeria, Uganda, South Sudan, and Zambia in order to study (amongst other things) how different control methods have been developed, and are being deployed.
 I also have an interest in drug safety and the problem of fake, counterfeit, and substandard medicines.
 I am currently working with GALVmed, the Nigerian Institute for Trypanosomiasis Research, and the National Agency for Food and Drug Administration and Control to investigate this issue in Nigeria and beyond.

 I am also involved in planning our hosting of the European Conference on African Studies in June 2019.

 Badejo, A. F., Majekodunmi, A. O., Kingsley, P., Smith, J., & Welburn, S. C. (2017).
 'The impact of self-help groups on pastoral women’s empowerment and agency: A study in Nigeria'.
 Pastoralism, 7(1), 28.